Hussein Riad: Career

-By 1923 Riad worked with Youssef Wahbi's Theatrical Troupe as well as other notable actors.
-Thereafter, in 1926 Riad started working in silent films.
-During his career Riad was known as the "father of affection" in many of his roles and participated in many famous works in Egyptian cinema, such as The Good Land, Back Again, Jamila, the Algerian, Among the Ruins, Love and Adoration, Forbidden Women, Dearer than My Life and Saladin.
+By 1923, Riad worked with Youssef Wahbi's Theatrical Troupe as well as other notable actors.
+Thereafter, in 1926, Riad started working in silent films.
+During his career, Riad was known as the "father of affection" in many of his roles and participated in many famous works in Egyptian cinema, such as The Good Land, Return My Heart, Jamila, the Algerian, Among the Ruins, Love and Adoration, Forbidden Women, Dearer than My Life, The Mamelukes and Saladin the Victorious.

 Awards

-In 1963 he received the Egyptian State Award and Medal of Science and Arts.
+In 1963, he received the Egyptian State Award and Medal of Science and Arts.

 Death

 Riad died on July 17, 1965, of a heart attack.
 In 2019, his daughter, Fatima, published a book about his life, acting career and death, and dedicated it to all his fans.